Disneyland measles outbreak: Reaction and aftermath

 Many people thought of measles as a disease of the past, and the Disneyland outbreak came as a surprise to them.
 It triggered an international debate on vaccine hesitancy, particularly as it had spread to people who intentionally declined the vaccine and put vulnerable people who could not have the vaccine, at risk.
-Headlines included "The good thing about the Disney measles outbreak", "Finally, California lawmakers say vaccination is a social responsibility", and "Organ legislator wants to eliminate 'philosophical' vaccine exemption".
+Headlines included "The good thing about the Disney measles outbreak", "Finally, California lawmakers say vaccination is a social responsibility", and "Oregon legislator wants to eliminate 'philosophical' vaccine exemption".
 One website reported "Mickey Mouse Gets the Measles" and one blog wrote "Space Mountain with a Side of Measles” and "Measles was not the name of an eighth 'Snow White' dwarf".
 Media coverage and social media posts focused on the harms of the "anti-vaxx" movement and resulted in a positive influence in vaccine uptake and the effect was dubbed by some as the "Disneyland effect".
 The term measles had its highest level of hits on Google Trends in over 10 years.
 National US surveys showed that more than half the population knew about the outbreak.
 Among Twitter users, the most common retweet was a post of a Forbes news article that described the outbreak as a "turning point in the vaccine wars."
 It argued that people generally wished to defend vaccination, although others doubted it.

 Several studies subsequently looked at the effect of the Disneyland outbreak on people's views about vaccination.
 There was little inconsistency; a larger proportion of people reported more positive views towards vaccination.
-One study reported that a third of mothers showed more interest in the measles vaccine, another revealed that more than a third of paediatricians said that they had fewer requests for vaccine alternatives schedules, and a fifth reported stricter policies in vaccinating.
+One study reported that a third of mothers showed more interest in the measles vaccine, another revealed that more than a third of pediatricians said that they had fewer requests for vaccine alternatives schedules, and a fifth reported stricter policies in vaccinating.
 Parents with higher educational levels felt more favourable towards vaccines in some studies, and one study reported more positive views towards vaccines in the white population and in those with higher incomes.
 Effect varied by population subgroup.
 Media coverage had likely encouraged favorable vaccine-related beliefs.

 Between January 1 and December 31, 2019, 1,282 cases of measles were confirmed in 31 US states.
 One case that year was a person who visited Disneyland.